 Mr. Winston has more than 30 years of international economic, community, and housing development experience with key expertise in organizational development, training, and grants management.

 He has managed programs financed by a variety of donors (including the United States Agency for International Development (USAID), the Government of Colombia, the European Union, the World Bank and private foundations) in the US, Asia, Eastern Europe, Latin America and the Caribbean.
+Most recently, he served as DIG’s Grants Manager under the USAID-funded Municipal Waste Recycling Program, a USD 14.2 million, five-year initiative focused on combatting marine plastic pollution in Vietnam, Indonesia, the Philippines, and Sri Lanka.

 Prior to joining DIG, he directed a nationwide housing program in Colombia which provided comprehensive humanitarian, psychosocial, income generation, and shelter support to 30,000 displaced families each year.